CSI-Carlos-Xu/CSI-Python-2021/Modules/Module2/Module2.md

 What would you like to program?

- - Answer:I would like to program a sport's videogame.
+ - Answer:I would like to program a sport's videogame or a chess game.

 Type down any class notes below this sentence: